melai, v.t.bring; take; get; receive; obtain; take (amount of time); lay claim to; take away; remove.

 Examples:

-> the nations that have become conquered.
+> the nations that have been conquered.

 > Kukumai brought the food to her mother.